-The main disadvantage of wood shutters is that they are significantly more expensive than composite shutters.
-For example, hardwood shutters may cost on average 35% to 50% higher than composite shutters.
+The main disadvantage of wood shutters is that they are significantly more expensive than wood composite shutters.
+For example, hardwood shutters may cost on average 35% to 50% higher than wood composite shutters.

 Another disadvantage of wood shutters is that they are susceptible to moisture.
 If not treated and sealed properly, wood shutters can easily absorb moisture and may warp or crack over time.

-The key advantage of composite shutters is their unparalleled strength.
-Powerfully engineered with technologically advanced materials, Norman® ‘s Woodlore® Shutters are handcrafted to last a lifetime.
+The key advantage of wood composite shutters is their unparalleled strength.
+Powerfully engineered with technologically advanced materials, Woodlore® Shutters are handcrafted to last a lifetime.
 Woodlore® Shutters are more stable and robust and are stronger than solid wood shutters, free from any of wood’s naturally occurring imperfections.

 Additional advantages include:

-- Budget-friendly: Composite shutters are typically less expensive than wood.
+- Budget-friendly: Wood composite shutters are typically less expensive than wood.

-- Easy care: Composite shutters require little maintenance and can be easily wiped down with a damp cloth.
+- Easy care: Wood composite shutters require little maintenance and can be easily wiped down with a damp cloth.

 - Suitable for anywhere in the home

-Although they may look like real wood, composite shutters usually come in a smaller assortment of colors and styles.
-In addition, composite shutters are usually heavier than wood shutters.
+Wood composite shutters usually come in a smaller assortment of colors and styles.
+In addition, they are usually heavier than wood shutters.